genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 There are multiple ways you can test the back end of your application.
 It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis platform - without any additional code.
 This enables you to test those resources from HTTP clients, such as Postman.
 Alternatively, you can use Genesis Console, which gives you a simple way of testing components from a nice web UI.

 ### Genesis Console
-1. In your browser, go to http://genesislcap.com/console/console-next2/.
+1. In your browser, go to http://genesislcap.com/console/console-next2/?host=localhost:8080.
 2. Enter the IP address of your server, in this case localhost.
+We should also add the port, as our web server running on the WSL instance is listening on 8080, so the value to be entered here is `localhost:8080`
 3. Log in with your user name and password as [defined previously](/getting-started/developer-training/training-content-day1/#adding-a-user-to-login).
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES** tab.
 5. Filter the **Resource type** to show only event handlers.